microsoft/industry/foundations/powerPlatform/readme.md

 ### Design considerations

-- Only Environments with Dataverse provide auditing capabilities (access logs) at the environment and database layer, and the logs can be viewed and consumed from Office 365 Security & Compliance center
+- Only Environments with Dataverse provide auditing capabilities (access logs) at the environment and database layer, and the logs can be viewed and consumed from Office 365 Security & Compliance center.
 - Auditing for Environments with Dataverse is set to off by default and cannot be enabled on Environments during provisioning.
 To enable auditing, you must explicitly opt-in within the Environment settings once it has been created.
-- Power Platform admin center provides out-of-the box analytics capabilities of the various Power Platform components, such as Dataverse, Power Apps, and Power Automate
+- Power Platform admin center provides out-of-the box analytics capabilities of the various Power Platform components, such as Dataverse, Power Apps, and Power Automate.
 - The Power Platform admins can configure Data export for all Power Apps in the tenant, and export to an Azure Data Lake Storage (Gen2) account to get an overview of the adoption, usage, inventory, and application metadata.
 - For each environment with Dataverse, the Power Platform admins can export Dataverse diagnostics, such as usage of APIs, form load diagnostics, and performance metrics to an Azure Application Insights instance.
 - Activity logs for Power Apps is integrated with Office 365 Security & Compliance center which provides an API to query the data.